 ULA is a leading member of the Connecticut Immigrant Rights Alliance, a statewide coalition including immigrant, faith, labor, civil rights and human service organizations.

 In 2004, ULA initiated a campaign to stop police from racially profiling people based on their perceived immigrant status.
-ULA and Junta for Progressive Action convened the immigrant community to testify about racial profiling.
+ULA convened the immigrant community to testify about racial profiling.
 The result was Police General Order 06-2, which prohibits New Haven police from questioning individuals about their immigrant status.
 At the same time, ULA and Junta worked with the City of New Haven to create a government-issued ID card for all city residents, regardless of immigration status.
 In 2007, New Haven became the first US city to issue such an ID card.

 After ICE raided homes and detained 29 New Haven residents in 2007, ULA organized a massive march to put a stop to further raids scheduled in New Haven.
 Through a lawsuit, ULA discovered that the raids had been an act of retaliation against the New Haven ID card.
 In 2012, victims of the raids won a large settlement against ICE for civil rights violations.

 Since 2008, when an immigrant was brutally beaten by New Haven police, ULA has organized direct actions with dozens of Latino and African American police brutality victims.
 In 2009, ULA worked with the community in East Haven to organize a large march against racial profiling and to meet with the mayor.
 After many residents sued the police with help from St. Rose of Lima Church, the US Department of Justice launched an investigation.
 When the DOJ indicted four police officers in 2012, ULA organized another massive march, calling for the mayor to step down.